 Weeds You Should Be ‘Growing’ On Your Homestead:

 Butterflies love milkweed, honeybees tend to like it too, but those are not the only reasons to allow this weed to grow around the homestead.
-Native Americans used milkweed to treat a whole host of physical ailments, as do tens of thousands of alternative medicine fans still do today.
+Native Americans used milkweed to treat a whole host of physical ailments, as do tens of thousands of naturists still do today.

 There are multiple varieties of milkweed, some of which are poisonous, so do your research and learn how to clearly identify the safe from the potentially deadly milkweed varieties before using it in home remedies.